Agransh-Srivastava/Wildfire-Prediction-Model-LLM/Fire_detection/Readme.md

-# 🔥 Wildfire Detection using Areal Images
+# 🔥 Wildfire Detection using Aerial Images

 This project combines **YOLOv8** for real-time wildfire (fire and smoke) detection and **ChatGPT** for generating professional emergency reports based on detection outputs.